en4rab/SPITkey/README.md

   -   The blob of data returned from the TPM by the unseal command
 - Recovery requires
   -   The recovery key
+- Password requires
+  -   The password (use the -p arg to supply the password)

 > [!NOTE]
 > Please note the sniffed data from the TPM is handled differently depending on the mode